 - Synthesis of B Vitamins & Vitamin K

-Researchers are still discovering how exactly probiotics work in the body and their many benefits, however, there is growing evidence that our gut health can impact everything from digestive disorders like IBS and IBD to skin conditions, allergies and even weight loss.
+Researchers are still discovering how exactly probiotics work in the body and their many benefits, however, there is growing evidence that our gut health can impact everything from digestive disorders like IBS and IBD to skin conditions, allergies, and even weight loss.
 Every individual’s microbiome is incredibly unique and diverse, much like our fingerprint, however, is equally as important.
 Probiotics have been present in us from the moment we entered the world, although our external environment and lifestyle can have a negative, and positive, impact on the health of our microbiome.

 What impacts our microbiome?

-Our internal bacterial environment is very lively and complex; at any one moment there are thousands of moving pieces and reactions occurring, and while our intestinal bacteria is pretty resilient, their health can be compromised when exposed repeatedly to environmental factors.
-There are many factors that can impact the health of our gut and microbiome, however, some of the most common include diet, lifestyle and stress.
-A poor diet high in refined sugars, processed foods, alcohol and low in fibre can have a negative impact on microbiome, as well as high levels of stress and repeated antibiotic use.
-The word antibiotic is literally the opposite of the word probiotic (anti meaning “opposed to”, biotic meaning “life”) so although antibiotics can help to kill of any harmful bacteria, they also kill off any beneficial bacteria as well.
+Our internal bacterial environment is very lively and complex; at any one moment there are thousands of moving pieces and reactions occurring, and while our intestinal bacteria are pretty resilient, their health can be compromised when exposed repeatedly to environmental factors.
+There are many factors that can impact the health of our gut and microbiome, however, some of the most common include diet, lifestyle, and stress.
+A poor diet high in refined sugars, processed foods, and alcohol and low in fiber can have a negative impact on the microbiome, as well as high levels of stress and repeated antibiotic use.
+The word antibiotic is literally the opposite of the word probiotic (anti meaning “opposed to”, biotic meaning “life”) so although antibiotics can help to kill off any harmful bacteria, they also kill off any beneficial bacteria as well.
 In order to ensure we have a flourishing microbiome, it is important to focus on whole foods and limit processed foods to ensure that our beneficial bacteria greatly outways our “bad” bacteria as they help to keep out fungi and yeasts.

 Where do we get probiotics?